AlexMachin1997/Shopping-List-Assistant-With-Expo/README.md

 ## Purpose

-The overall purpose of this React-native mobile application is to allow users to add a nd track items in relatime through GPS tracking.
+The overall purpose of this React-native mobile application is to allow users to maintain and shopping list and be alerted when they are near a foods store.

-To enable tracking items will need to be added to the shopping list, once items are present background tracking will be enabled.
-With an item being present in a shopping list it will now be tracked, once an item is present in a shopping list it will be tracked.
-Now when an item is found you will be alerted through the use of a push notification.

-For a full breakdown of the mobile application features checkout the core features breakdown below.
+When a user is near a store they will be alerted via local application notifications, this will prompt them to go to the shopping lists screen where they can then get there list and update whilst they are shopping.

 ## Getting started